Student Health Center FAQs

 Does Student Health notify my parents and faculty if I am sick?

 I do not have health insurance, can I be treated in Student Health?

 All sick and injury visits are free of charge.
-Student Health does charge a fee for physical examinations, immunizations and TB blood test.
+Student Health does charge a fee for physical examinations and immunizations.
+Please contact the office for fee schedules.

 Students are responsible for payment at time of services.

 Yes, there is a doctor in Student Health during all clinic hours.